How to Make a Budget in 7 Simple Steps

 This is the whole reason to budget.
 Period.

 What are your goals?
-How do they relate to money?
+How do those goals relate to money?

 Creating a personal budget is about aligning your spending with your goals.